Spiekermann/Dock4Mon/README.md

-# Dock4Mon
+# MonDock
 Just a proof-of-concept for monitoring docker-swarms

 ## Process
-Dock4Mon monitors a manager of a docker swarm and extracts various informtion of connected workers of the swarm.
+MonDock monitors a manager of a docker swarm and extracts various informtion of connected workers of the swarm.
-Dock4Mon checks for the availability and the status of the workers and informs the user of valid workers.
+MonDock checks for the availability and the status of the workers and informs the user of valid workers.
-Additionally Dock4Mon extracts the ip-address of the host, which runs the worker.
+Additionally MonDock extracts the ip-address of the host, which runs the worker.

 ## Installation
-No installation needed, just run `python dock4mon.py`
+No installation needed, just run `python mondock.py`